pllim/ginga-poster-adass2018/README.md

 Authors: P. L. Lim (STScI) & E. R. Jeschke (NAOJ)

-Abstract: `stginga` is a image visualization package using Ginga to assist in data analysis and quality assurance of science data from mainly but not limited to HST and JWST.
-In this ~~talk~~ poster, we will discuss the process of writing Ginga plugin and a short demo.
+Abstract: `stginga` is an image visualization package to assist in data analysis and quality assurance of science data from Hubble Space Telescope (HST) and James Webb Space Telescope (JWST).
+It is based on the Ginga toolkit for building scientific viewers.
+In this poster, we will describe the main plugins developed for data analysis and quality assurance tasks with `stginga`.
+We also discuss the basic outline of writing a Ginga plugin, with pointers to documentation and examples.